 To configure User Data Governance data monitoring in Coro:

-Yes, you can exclude User Data Governance monitoring options:
+Yes, to exclude User Data Governance monitoring options:

 See the Federal Information Security Modernization Act (FISMA) compliance document.